-The electricity emissions reporting method proposed is consistent with the GHG protocol.
+The electricity emissions reporting method proposed is consistent with the GHG protocoliii.
 This approach includes dual reporting requirements consisting of a location-based and market-based method.

-- The location-based method to depict emissions with reference to the average emissions from the relevant regional grid at the time of the production measured in hours; - The market-based method to depict a businesses' emissions with reference to its renewable energy investments, such as power purchase agreements (PPA) or purchase of renewable energy certificates.
-This approach enables businesses to reduce their scope 2 emissions through contractual arrangements for renewable energy; - Market-based data will be used where possible to calculate emissions-intensity of hydrogen production; - If a market-based method is used, and the structure of regional regulations or renewable energy markets create potential for double counting of renewable energy between the market-based and location-based approaches, then a residual mix factor should be applied to the residual electricity that is not covered by contractual arrangements; - the residual mix factor may be country specific or average location-based grid emissions; - all contractual instruments used in the market-based method must meet the scope 2 quality criteria listed in the GHG Protocol Scope 2 Guidance (Table 7.1, page 60).
+- The location-based method to depict emissions with reference to the average emissions from the relevant regional grid at the time of the production measured in the shortest timeframe reports available in the region11; - The market-based method to depict a businesses' emissions with reference to its renewable energy investments, such as power purchase agreements (PPA) or purchase of renewable energy certificates.
+This approach enables businesses to reduce their scope 2 emissions through contractual arrangements for energy; - Market-based data will be used where possible to calculate emissions-intensity of hydrogen production; - If a market-based method is used, and the structure of regional regulations or energy markets create potential for double counting of energy between the market-based and location-based approaches, then a residual mix factor should be applied to the residual electricity that is not covered by contractual arrangements12; - The residual mix factor may be country/region specific or average location-based grid emissions; - All contractual instruments used in the market-based method must meet the scope 2 quality criteria listed in the GHG Protocol Scope 2 Guidance (Table 7.1, page 60).

 A residual mix factor is applied to depict the emissions intensity of electricity consumed that is not covered by contractual arrangements.
-This factor will vary by country and potentially within regions of the same country, depending on how contracts for renewable energy are implemented.
-If the renewable energy a hydrogen producer consumes via contractual arrangements (e.g. renewable electricity credits or PPA) is not represented in the regional https://ghgprotocol.org/sites/default/files/standards/Scope%202%20Guidance Final Sept26.pdf
+This factor will vary by country and potentially within regions of the same country, depending on how contracts for energy are implemented.
+The manner in which this emission factor is calculated will vary based on the region and its associated regulations.